-A conservatory has been added to the rear of the property and it should be confirmed that all necessary permissions have been obtained.
+A single storey flat roof extension has been added to the rear of the property and more recently, a window opening has been changed to French doors.
+It should be confirmed that all necessary permissions have been obtained.

 The road and footpath adjoining the site are made up and are assumed to be adopted by the Local Authority.